Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 Now I know what I need and can design my life for the best possible outcomes.

-Because my ASD makes me hyper-focus on creating order, I determined I could leverage that quirk into a business helping folks who have trouble organizing their lives.
+For instance, because my ASD makes me hyper-focus on creating order and pleasing aesthetics, I determined I could leverage that quirk into a business helping folks who have trouble organizing their lives.

-As a Professional Organizer I love helping clients create the systems & structures that work for them through home organization.
-It’s part of the “life design” process.
-Helping someone take ownership of their space often becomes the first step toward taking ownership of their life.
+As a Professional Organizer I find real meaning helping clients create the systems & structures that work for them through home organization.
+Meaningful work is a big f’n deal.
+Helping someone take ownership of their space often becomes the first step toward taking ownership of their life and I get great satisfaction out of it.

 (Go here for the downloadable Thrive Guide to help you capture your day with a few simple systems.)